-Cline Cellars is your place if you are looking for tastings, and even free tours, without an appointment.
-Not only do you have great wines to sample you have the choice to either hang out in the tasting room or go on one of the three different tours given each day.
-You will meet their cute animals, check out the Mission Museum located on the ground, and enjoy beautiful views all around.
+Cline Family Cellars is your place if you are looking for tastings, and even free tours, without an appointment (though reservations are recommended).
+Besides tasting great wines, you can see their animals, check out their Mission Museum, and enjoy beautiful views all around.

 Cline is known for varietals that everyone knows and loves, and some of the more obscure wines such as Mourvedre, Carignane and sweet Late Harvest wines.
 Cline Cellars has more in-depth tours and tastings if you choose to reserve and pay an added charge.

 A benefit of tasting is that their sister winery, Jacuzzi, is right across the street so you can taste at two locations without driving anywhere!
 Remember that the extra tastings and tours will cost you an extra fee so plan accordingly.